Degreet/nestgram/readme.md

 ## Create app.module.ts

 Let's create the `app.module.ts` file.
-In it, we will describe all available controllers and services.
+In it, we will describe all available controllers and services

 ```typescript
 import { Module } from 'nestgram';